Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Auckland to Bay of Islands 219 km / 136 miles, 3 hours

-Drive to the Bay of Islands, renowned for its 144 Islands and surreal maritime park where an abundance of marine life includes whales, penguins and dolphins.
+Drive to the Bay of Islands, renowned for its 144 islands and surreal maritime park.
+Here you will find an abundance of marine life including whales, penguins and dolphins.
 Relax on one of the many warm secluded beaches.

 Stay 2 nights in Paihia, Bay of Islands.